Kiri Allan's struggles show 'the real difficulties of politics'

 A law professor and friend of Kiri Allan says he’s saddened by the unfolding of events that has now led to her resigning all her portfolios.

 Allan was involved in a crash on Evans Bay Parade shortly after 9pm yesterday.
-She was taken into police custody and charged with careless driving and resisting arrest.
+She was taken into police custody and charged with careless driving and refusing to accompany a police officer.

 She also returned a breath test over the legal limit but at a level considered an infringement offence but police have not pressed charges in relation to that.
 Allan said in a statement this morning she's heading home to Gisborne to consider her future in politics.